 Each year, curriculum teams continue to revise and update programmes according to demand and regional economic need.
-This academic session saw further development of the revised Business Priority Curriculum Planning process.
-The curriculum planning meetings, chaired by the Associate Vice Principals, were combined with KPI reviews so that teams could discuss planning in conjunction with existing demand and performance.
-This culminated in a curriculum planning proposal per subject area ready for submission to the College Curriculum Planning Group.
+This academic session saw further development of Curriculum Planning process, and the introduction of a revised programme of curriculum planning meetings, chaired by the Head of Planning and Academic Partnerships, was introduced to enable teams to discuss planning in conjunction with existing demand and performance.